 Nkoli was one of the first South Africans to publicly disclose his HIV status.
 He cofounded the Township AIDS Project and the Gay Men's Health Forum.
 In 1998, he died from AIDS-related complications.

 BRUCE NUGENT

-d.
+b.
+July 2, 1906d.
 May 27, 1987